DanielSpaniel8/file-rift/README.md

 ...
 ```

-- `$chunk`

-`$chunk` will add an entire scl library item, with the code included.
-What this does, is allow you to write a lua script in /source, and have it automatically loaded in-game.
-The object that is generated will be invisible, and it will run the provided lua code as soon the object is added to the scene using `Scene.CreateObject`.
-Note: only works in `.scl` files.

 - `$obj`

 `$obj` will construct a simple object definition from the provided details.
 Note: only works in `.scene` files.